apostrophecms/docs/docs/guide/vite.md

 import SomeMixin from '@/some-module/apos/mixins/SomeMixin.js';
 ```
 ::: warning
-Important: When using the `@/` alias, you cannot import files from `ui/apos` directories within files located in `ui/src`.
-This restriction helps maintain proper separation between admin and public code.
+Important: When using the `@/` alias, you should exercise caution sharing code between the public and Admin UI builds through the import of files from `ui/apos` directories within files located in `ui/src`.
+If any of those `ui/apos` located files use the `Modules/` alias, it will not be resolved correctly and result in a build error.
+Note that a common example of this is importing SASS files.
 :::

 ### The `Modules/` Alias

 The `Modules/` alias is available for both public and admin UI builds.
-It allows you to import modules without worrying about relative paths, **but** restricts you to sources inside `ui/src/` directories.
+It allows you to import modules without worrying about relative paths, **but** restricts you to sources inside either the `ui/src/` or `ui/apos` directories, respectively, depending on the build.

 ```javascript
 // Current file: modules/another-module/ui/src/index.js